-The market risk in the fund is limited by the relative value-at-risk (VaR) method.
+The relative value-at-risk (VaR) approach is used to limit market risk for the fund.
+In addition to the provisions in the general section of the Sales Prospectus, the potential market risk of the fund is measured with the aid of a reference portfolio that does not contain derivatives

-In addition to the provisions in the general section of the Sales Prospectus, the potential market risk of the fund is measured against a reference portfolio that does not contain any derivatives ("risk benchmark").
+("risk benchmark").